Updated: Nov 12

 In the end I drove down to the local outdoor store, purchased a nice looking 2-man backpacking tent, advertised as waterproof, which was within my price range.

 You could probably do the same thing and end up just as happy as I was.
 The tent I purchased was a Eureka Midori 2.
 I still own it.
 I am using a different tent now but not because I found the Eureka lacking in any manner.
-You can find my reviews on the Eureka, and the Hyke & Byke tent I currently own, here.
-And here is a story explaining why I believe in the Eureka Midori 2.
+You can find my reviews on the tents I own in this section

 Now that I know a bit more about tents…